at-cg/billi/README.md

 ```
 Check [here](docs/commands.md/#decompose) for the options.
 The output format is similar to [pangene](https://github.com/lh3/pangene/tree/main) but we only report the entrance edges along with the direction of traversal.

-There will be two files saved in the output directory:
+The following files will be saved in the output directory:
 ```
-summary.txt - This will list the summary of the input graph panbubble.txt - This will list the panbubbles
+summary.txt - This will list the summary of the input graph panbubble.txt - This will list the panbubbles hairpin.txt - This will list the hairpins.
+The user needs to use -r flag.
 ```

 ### Example